Azure/azure-functions-templates/README.md

 gulp build-all
 ```

+> These build steps only work on Windows

 # Template files
 The templates includes metadata files in addition to the files required to execute a function.
 The metadata files help drive the user interface and development experience for creating a function using a template.
 You can find information on the metadata files in the section below: